 No. 15 Florida falls to UConn 62-59 on the road

-No. 15 Florida falls to UConn 62-59 on the roadConnecticut's Tyler Polley, second from right, is congratulated by teammates Christian Vital, right, Temi Aiyegbusi, left, and James Bouknight during the second half of an NCAA college basketball game against Florida, Sunday, Nov.
-17, 2019, in Storrs, Conn.
-(AP Photo/Jessica Hill)

-STORRS, Conn.
-(AP) -- Christian Vital scored 15 points and made a key steal at the end of the game as UConn upset No. 15 Florida 62-59 on Sunday.
+STORRS, Conn. — Christian Vital scored 15 points and made a key steal at the end of the game as UConn upset No. 15 Florida 62-59 on Sunday.

 Tyler Polley also scored 15 points and Josh Carlton added 13 for the Huskies (2-1) who led by five points at halftime and never trailed after intermission.